frSociete/diskEraserFr/README.md

 - **List Available Disks**: Displays all detected disks for easy selection.
 - **Secure Erase**: Uses random data overwriting to ensure deleted data cannot be recovered.
 - **Automatic Partitioning**: Configures the disk with a single partition after erasure.
-- **Flexible Formatting**: Allows you to format the disk with NTFS or EXT4 file systems.
+- **Flexible Formatting**: Allows you to format the disk with NTFS, EXT4 OR VFAT file systems.
 - **Docker Support**: Designed to run securely in a containerized environment.
 - **Bootable ISO**: Can be converted into a bootable ISO for standalone operation.